scicomp-durham/COMP52315/site/content/exercises/exercise04.md

 ---
-title: "Roofline analysis"
+title: "Roofline analysis of matrix–vector multiplication"
 weight: 4
 katex: true
+bookHidden: true
 ---

-# A roofline analysis of matrix-vector multiplication
+# Roofline analysis of matrix–vector multiplication

 The goal of this exercise is to perform a roofline analysis of matrix–vector multiplication.
 We will look at the effect that compiler